kainosnoema/remq/Readme.md

   - Consistent performance if Redis has enough memory (tested up to ~15m messages, 3GB in memory)
   - Channels may be flushed of old messages periodically to maintain performance

-NOTE: In early-stage development, API not locked.
+**WARNING**: In early-stage development, API not locked.
 If you've used a previous version of these scripts, you'll most likely have to clear all previously published messages in order to upgrade to the latest version.